Benefits Of Lifting Weights For Females

 Take it slow, start with beginner progressions of the lifts, get an evidenced-based program or trainer who can walk you through everything, always add weight slowly, stay away from total failure, and watch out from hitting your toe with weights!

-This is why we have our program.
-If you buy the program, read the eBook and watch the exercise videos, you’ll know everything, have a crystal clear plan, and thus have the confidence to get started.
+This is why we developed the Bony to Bombshell program.
+If you buy the program, go through it, and watch the exercise videos, you’ll know everything, have a crystal clear plan, and thus have the confidence to get started.
 Plus, if there’s one big thing that’s preventing you from getting started… just ask us about it.
 The program comes with coaching, after all 🙂

-Once you’ve started, you’ll start seeing results come in as consistently as the work you put into it.
-Our program is designed for both the beginner who has never lifted weights (begin with Phase 0) and the intermediate lifter who still has some room for improvements (begin with Phase 1).
-If that sounds like you, definitely check it out by clicking here.
+Once you’ve started, you’ll see results come in as consistently as the work you put into it.
+Our program is designed for both the beginner who has never lifted weights and the intermediate lifter who still has room for improvement.

-You should definitely be lifting weights if you’re healthy enough to do so and you’re not pregnant.
-If you’re pregnant, you should talk to your doctor about whether or not you should be lifting weights, as there are a lot more variables to consider.
+Women should be lifting weights if they’re healthy enough to do so and they’re not pregnant.
+If you’re pregnant, you should talk to your doctor about whether or not you should be lifting weights, as there are many more variables to consider.

 There are just so many benefits; you were made to lift!